42YerevanProjects/42_FdF/README.md

 ## Additional information

 If you are going to use this code for your 42 project make sure to delete all the comments and double check the norms.
-To understand the project better you can read the [a relative link](FdF.pdf).
+To understand the project better you can read the [FdF.pdf](FdF.pdf).
 If you find any bugs write an issue.